Greyhound drug positives from around the world

 Industry participants have repeatedly violated steroid bans and restrictions:

-• In December 2013, an Alabama greyhound trainer was fined for possession of drug paraphernalia.
+• In December 2013, an Alabama greyhound licensee was fined for possession of drug paraphernalia.
 One of the confiscated medications was testosterone.

-• In August 2013, Florida greyhound trainer James O'Donnell was found in possession of steroid paraphernalia.
+• In August 2013, Florida kennel operator James O'Donnell was found in possession of steroid paraphernalia.
 He later admitted that "[w]e've been using [testosterone] for years and years."

 • In 2008, South Tucson voters passed the Tucson Dog Protection Act.
 This measure in part prohibited the dosing of female greyhounds with anabolic steroids.
-To comply, the track veterinarian simply transported the dogs into Tucson, a separate incorporated municipality, and continued the practice of administering anabolic steroids.
+To comply, the track veterinarian simply transported the dogs across the line into Tucson, a separate incorporated municipality, and continued the practice of administering anabolic steroids.

 Steroid use in racing greyhounds has been prohibited or restricted in other countries

-Anabolic steroid use – and in many cases specifically testosterone – has been denounced in other countries.
+Anabolic steroid use – and in many cases specifically testosterone – has been proscribed in other countries.
 In 2010, the Anti-Doping and Medication Control Review Board evaluated Great Britain's medication and drug policies for racing greyhounds.
-On the use of testosterone to suppress a bitch's "heat," the Board wrote, "We can see no justification, on ethical or welfare grounds, for the use of an androgenic ('masculinising') drug in a racing bitch and urge that the use of testosterone be prohibited as soon as possible."
+On the use of testosterone to suppress a bitch's "heat," the Board wrote, "We can see no justification, on ethical or welfare grounds, for the use of androgenic (to enhance masculine characteristics) drug in a racing bitch and urge that the use of testosterone be prohibited as soon as possible."

 Greyhounds Australasia, which makes racing rules and recommendations to Australian states and territories, as well as New Zealand, considers testosterone "a 'prohibited substance' as defined by the National Racing rules" and allows only a threshold of "10 nanograms per milliliter in a sample of urine" for naturally occurring versions of it.